 PreScouter has come a long way in the last 6 years.

 2014 marked a major transition for PreScouter.
 By the end of the previous year, it was clear that the company had outgrown its incubator space.
 So, early in 2014 the headquarters office moved into its current office suite, also in Evanston.
 At the same time, an experienced sales director was hired and the sales and service delivery processes were both re-defined.
-At the end of the year, PreScouter held its first live event and published its first report - “Nine Disruptive Technologies Changing the World” - which was written entirely by PreScouter scholars.
-This coincided with monthly publications of scholar articles to the PreScouter Journal.
-By the second half of the year, PreScouter began hiring scholars into full time Service Delivery roles as project managers and staff scientists.
-Meanwhile, the network continued to expand to over 500 scholars worldwide, and the list of clients served reached nearly 200, with many signing on for additional projects after the completion of their initial agreements.
+At the end of the year, PreScouter held its first live event and published its first report - “Nine Disruptive Technologies Changing the World” - which was written entirely by PreScouter analysts.
+This coincided with monthly publications of analyst articles to the PreScouter Journal.
+By the second half of the year, PreScouter began hiring analysts into full time Service Delivery roles as project managers and staff scientists.
+Meanwhile, the network continued to expand to over 500 analysts worldwide, and the list of clients served reached nearly 200, with many signing on for additional projects after the completion of their initial agreements.

 The company has grown to include over 30 full-time employees (working in Evanston and from remote home offices) and 800 analysts representing five continents, coming from the top research universities in the world.
 The Service Delivery team has evolved to the point that it is made up almost exclusively of ‘graduates’ of the Global Analyst Program, individuals who are using their experience as analysts to help continue the evolution and growth of the company and the Network, and to deliver the highest quality services to clients.
 PreScouter continues to progress toward faster, better projects and is developing technology to automate the experience and make it “effortless” for the client and the analysts.